Programs: International Medical Corps

 Why We Invested in the International Medical Corps

-Clinton Bush Haiti Fund's grant to International Medical Corps reflects our commitment to job creation and training, to building Haiti's institutional capacity, and to filling critical near-term gaps that pave the way for longer-term reconstruction.
+Clinton Bush Haiti Fund's grant to International Medical Corps reflected our commitment to job creation and training, to building Haiti's institutional capacity, and to filling critical near-term gaps that pave the way for longer-term reconstruction.

 Transforming Lives and Livelihoods